 White Water Rafting on the River Nile

-So now the source of the Nile is now known as East Africa’s ‘adventure capital’ and as well as Grade 5 white water rafting, Jinja offers other adventure activities such as kayaking, quad biking, the ubiquitous bunjee-jumping and horse-riding as well as the more tranquil ways to explore the Nile, such as riverboat cruises on Lake Bujagali.
+So now the source of the Nile is East Africa’s ‘adventure capital’ .
+As well as Grade 5 white water rafting, Jinja offers other adventure activities.
+Such as kayaking, quad biking, the ubiquitous bunjee-jumping and horse-riding.
+As well as the more tranquil ways to explore the Nile, such as riverboat cruises on Lake Bujagali.

-The Nile is still a great choice for ‘rest and relaxation’ after a Uganda safari, even for those not giddy with excitement at the prospect of watery thrills and spills.
-Stay on an unspoilt riverine island in a private oasis of comfort about 26km downstream.
-Enjoy guided walks, swimming and fishing or just chilling out in a spot where you get the charge of energy from being near surging frothy water – but without the immersion.
+The Nile is still a great choice for ‘rest and relaxation’ after a Uganda safari.
+Even for those not giddy with excitement at the prospect of watery thrills and spills.
+Why not stay on an unspoilt riverine island in a private oasis of comfort about 26km downstream?
+Enjoy guided walks, swimming and fishing.
+Or just chilling out.
+Here you get the charge of energy from being near surging frothy water.
+But without the immersion.

 The Wildwaters reserve protects several of the tropical forested islands mid-stream in the Nile.
 It offers sanctuary to endemic birds, schools of fish and unique flora and fauna.
 The Wildwaters Lodge is on a mid-stream island only accessible by canoe.
 And so you are surrounded by rapids and rushing waters.
 But you are some half an hour away from the main white water rafting and adventure sports hustle and bustle